-My mother’s Bubby (Yiddish for grandmother, for the goy out there) was a terrible cook.
+My mother’s Bubby (grandmother in Yiddish, for the goy out there) was a terrible cook.
 While perhaps uncharacteristic of the traditional Jewish grandmother, her complete lack of culinary intuition and simultaneous love of cooking was endearing.
-Each time we visited her tiny apartment in the Bronx, she would sit us down at the dining room table and bring out dish after dish, each one drier and more flavorless than the last until finally, after picking at several courses of inedible gunk, she would bring out the blintzes.
-Blintzes, a staple in eastern Europe, was the only food Bubby could make well.
+Each time we visited her tiny apartment in the Bronx, she would sit us down at the dining room table and bring out dish after dish, each one drier and more flavorless than the last until finally, after picking our way through several courses of inedible gunk, she would bring out the blintzes.
+Blintzes, a staple among eastern European Jewry, were the only type of food Bubby could make well.
 Her expertise in creating the perfect crêpe-like pancake filled with fresh and sweet ricotta cheese may very well have compensated for her utter lack of talent in every other realm of cuisine.
 So we went to Bubby’s and we waited for the blintzes.

-For many years, the main consumer of Bubby’s unpalatable food was her neighbor and dear friend Pearl (pronounced “Poil”).
+For many years, the most loyal consumer of Bubby’s unpalatable food was her neighbor and dear friend Pearl (read “Poil”).
 Pearl, who was the same age as Bubby and who also lived in her building, would often cook and eat with her, somehow stomaching two of Bubby’s specialties, dry chicken and salt-less soup.
-Pearl and Bubby’s friendship extended beyond the kitchen.
+Pearl and Bubby’s friendship extended beyond the kitchen as well.
 They would go on excursions to the park and the grocery store, they would see movies and concerts together, they met each other’s grandchildren.
 So when my mother noticed at some point that Bubby hadn’t been spending time with or speaking to Pearl, she was concerned.
-She probed Bubby to tell her what had happened between them, but Bubby refused to say, deflecting her questions and saying she didn’t want to talk about it.
+She probed Bubby to tell her what had happened between them, but Bubby refused to say, deflecting her questions and insisting she didn’t want to talk about it.
 Years later, my mother discovered the reason behind Bubby and Pearl’s falling out.